 Many so-called political analysts demonstrate this feature blatantly obviously by failing to represent the position of some out-group and basing their “analysis” solely on the in-groups understanding of the out-group.
 The result makes full sense to the in-group, but is a waste of words in terms of realism. ↩︎

 Wars, globalization, and mergers & acquisitions in business are examples of this.
-Unipolar global governance, monopolies, global religions and ideologies are the natural end-points of enlarging the in-group. ↩︎
+Unipolar global governance and monopolies are the natural end-points of enlarging the in-group. ↩︎

-In humans, this is expressed as rules, norms, laws, standards, procedures, propaganda, ideologies, advertising, career paths, and the associated infrastructure such as law enforcement, media, and schools systems to ensure that most individuals end up contributing to “oneness and sameness.” ↩︎
+In humans this is for example expressed as rules, norms, laws, standards, procedures, propaganda, ideologies, advertising, career-paths, and the associated infrastructure such as law enforcement, media, and schools systems to ensure that most individuals end up contributing to “oneness and sameness”. ↩︎

 In our societies this is implemented as the security state: intelligence agencies, security forces, and internal propaganda outlets. ↩︎